AlexanderEllis/blog/content/posts/morse-code.md

 #### *Something went wrong on iOS?*

-You may need to tap Start and Stop a few times, refresh, or start with the "speaking" game.
+First, make sure your phone is unsilenced (turns out a silenced phone blocks the web audio APIs).
+You also may need to tap Start and Stop a few times, refresh, or start with the "speaking" game.
 I ran into an issue with initializing the AudioContext, and although I think I got it right, I'm sorry if it's giving you trouble.

 #### *Why is it so quick with the spaces when listening?*